Eastern-Dream/blog/content/posts/nixos-windows-guest-simple-looking-glass-setup-guide.md

 All of this requires that you already have a VFIO passthrough setup working correctly!
 There will also be no performance tuning here beyond what is already covered by LG docs.
 This guide also assumes this [specific ideal system hardware outlined in the LG docs](https://looking-glass.io/docs/B6/requirements/#recommended).
 Any fixes for quirks resulting from non-optimal system hardware is not considered in this guide.

 # NixOS Host Configuration
 You need the `kvmfr` kernel module, but the package reference changes depending on which kernel you use.
-I use Zen kernel so this is what it looks like:
+So you need to use the `config` attribute set and reference the kernel like so:
 ```
+{ config , ... }:

+{
+    ...
-boot.extraModulePackages = [ pkgs.linuxKernel.packages.linux_zen.kvmfr ];
+    boot.extraModulePackages = [ config.boot.kernelPackages.kvmfr ];
+    ...
+}

 ```
-Please make sure you reference the correct `kvmfr` module for your specific kernel.
 The default 32MB memory region is enough up to 1440p and a bit more, read the docs if your use case is different and adjust modprobe config accordingly.

 [The Looking Glass documentation mentions a permission issue with the shared memory file](https://looking-glass.io/docs/B6/install/#permissions).
 We can perform the same step by adding:
 ```